Tunu Project, Greenland (100% owned)

 About the project

-Pulsar is the first mover exploring for helium in Greenland, having received the only license of its kind that gives exclusive rights for the exploration of helium, hydrogen and all other minerals (excluding hydrocarbons and radioactive elements).
+Pulsar is the first mover exploring for helium in Greenland, having received the only license of its kind that gives exclusive rights for the exploration of helium, hydrogen, geothermal energy, and all other minerals (excluding hydrocarbons and radioactive elements).

-Gas analyses from hot springs has identified helium contents up to 0.8% that are not associated with hydrocarbons.
+Gas analyses from hot springs has identified helium contents of at least 0.8% that are not associated with hydrocarbons.

 Location